-Ondansetron should be administered immediately before chemotherapy as a single intravenous dose of 0,15 mg/kg.
+Ondansetron should be administered immediately before chemotherapy as a single intravenous dose of 0,15 mg/kg of body weight.
 The intravenous dose must not exceed 8 mg.
-Two further intravenous doses may be given at 4-hour intervals on the first day.
+Two further intravenous doses may be given at 4-hour intervals.
 Oral administration can commence 12 hours later and may be continued for up to 5 days (see table 2).
-The total daily dose of ondansetron (given as divided doses) must not exceed the adult dose of 32 mg.
+The total daily dose of ondansetron (given as divided doses) must not exceed 32 mg.